Highlights of the Program

 - Demonstrating how ecosystem integration and business model innovation are shaping the economic viability of CCUS projects

-- Combining storage and utilization pathways to supporting long term financial sustainability across value chains
+- Combining storage and utilization pathways to support long-term financial sustainability across value chains

-- Leveraging EOR integration and policy incentives such as 45Q to accelerating investment decisions and project deployment
+- Leveraging EOR integration and policy incentives such as 45Q to accelerate investment decisions and project deployment

-- Scaling large CCUS projects through business models balancing upfront capital risks with long term operational returns
+- Scaling large CCUS projects through business models that balance upfront capital risks with long-term operational returns

 12:25 - 12:30